Easter Mini Cassata Cheesecakes

 10. Bake at 350 for 25 to 35 minutes until golden brown on top.

-12. if using a cookie cutter, bake around 5 minutes in the preheated oven then add the cutout or it will sink
+12. If using a cookie cutter, bake these cassata for around 5 minutes in the preheated oven, before adding the cutout on top, or it will sink

 13. Optional Suggestions:

-14. if you're not fond of cherries add citron which is the authentic cassata recipe
+14. if you're not fond of cherries, add dried peel called citron fruit which is a fragrant citrus thick rind used in the authentic large cassata version when baking in many recipes

-15. you can also make them with lemon extract and lemon zest in the ricotta filling
+15. make them with the addition of lemon extract and lemon zest in the ricotta filling

 16. orange extract and orange zest in the ricotta batter

-17. flavor the ricotta with almond extract and leave out the fruits and add min chocolate chips
+17. flavor the ricotta with almond extract and leave out the fruits, and add mini chocolate chips

 18. swirl the top of each cassata with raspberry preserves before baking